bongiozzo/musica_mustdie/output/band_dickinsonbruce.md

 # Dickinson, Bruce

-Дискография
-"Tattoed Millionaire" 1990, Heavy Metal
-"Balls To Picasso" 1994, Heavy Metal
-"Skunkworks" 1996, Heavy Metal
-"Accident Of Birth" 1997, Heavy Metal
-"The Chemical Wedding" 1998, Heavy Metal
-"Scream for Me Brazil" 1999, Heavy Metal
-"The Best of Bruce Dickinson" 2001, Heavy Metal "Tyranny of Souls" 2005, Heavy Metal
-"Bruce Dickinson Alive [Box-Set]" 2005, Heavy Metal "Anthology [3DVD]" 2006, Heavy Metal
+The Best Metal Vocalist from Iron Maiden

+## Дискография

+### "Tattoed Millionaire" 1990, Heavy Metal

+1. Son Of A Gun
+2. Tattooed Millionaire
+3. BORN IN 58
+4. Hell On Wheels
+5. Gypsy Road
+6. Dive!
+Dive!
+Dive!
+7. All The Young Dudes
+8. Lickin The Gun
+9. Zulu Lulu
+10.No Lies

+(P)&c 1990

+### "Balls To Picasso" 1994, Heavy Metal

+1. Cyclops
+2. Hell No
+3. Gods Of War
+4. 1000 Points Of Light
+5. Laughting In The Hiding Bush
+6. Change Of Heart
+7. Shoot All The Clowns
+8. Fire
+9. Sacred Cowboys
+10.Tears Of The Dragon

+Bruce Dickinson - Vocals

+(P)&c 1994 EMI Records

+### "Skunkworks" 1996, Heavy Metal

+1. Space Race
+2. Back From The Edge
+3. Inertia
+4. Faith
+5. Solar Confinement
+6. Dreamstate
+7. I Will Not Accept
+8. Inside The Machine
+9. Headswith
+10. Meltdown
+11. Octavia
+12. Innerspace
+13. Strange Death In Paradise

+(P)&c 1996

+### "Accident Of Birth" 1997, Heavy Metal

+1. Freak
+2. Toltec 7 Arrival
+3. Starchildren
+4. Taking The Queen
+5. Darkside Of Aquarius
+6. Road To Hell
+7. Man Of Sorrows
+8. Accident Of Birth
+9. The Magician
+10. Welcome To The Pit
+11. Omega
+12. Arc Of Space

+Bruce Dickinson - voices
+Adrian Smith - guitar
+Roy Z - guitar, mellotron and piano
+Eddi Cassilias - bass
+David Ingraham - drums

+Produced by Roy Z
+Other musicians:
+Silvia Tsai - violin (4,7,12)
+Rebeccah Yeh - cello (4,7,12)
+Richard Baker - piano (7)

+(p)(c)1997 Duellist Enterprises LTD.

+### "The Chemical Wedding" 1998, Heavy Metal

+1. King In Crimson
+2. Chemical wedding
+3. The Tower
+4. Killing Floor
+5. Book Of Thel
+6. Gates Of Urizen
+7. Jerusalem
+8. Trumpets Of Jericho
+9. Machine Men
+10. The Alchemist
+11. Return Of The King

+Bruce Dickinson - voices
+Adrian Smith - guitar
+Roy Z - guitar
+Eddie Cassilas - bass
+David Ingraham - drums

+Produced by Roy Z
+(p)(c)1998 Duellist Enterprises LTD.

+### "Scream for Me Brazil" 1999, Heavy Metal

+1. Trumpets of Jericho
+2. King in Crimson
+3. Chemical Wedding
+4. Gates of Urizen
+5. Killing Floor
+6. Book of Thel
+7. Tears of the Dragon
+8. Laughing in the Hiding Bush
+9. Accident of Birth
+10. Tower
+11. Dark Side of Aquarius
+12. Road to Hell

+### "The Best of Bruce Dickinson" 2001, Heavy Metal

+1. Broken
+2. Tattoed Millionaire
+3. Laughing in the Hiding Bush (Live)
+4. Tears of the Dragon
+5. Tower
+6. Born in 58
+7. Accident of Birth
+8. Silver Wings
+9. Darkside of Aquarius
+10. Chemical Wedding
+11. Back from the Edge
+12. Road to Hell
+13. Book of Thel (Live)
+14. Bring You Daughter...
+To the Slaughter (Original Soundtrack Version) (*)
+15. Darkenss Be My Friend (*)
+16. Wicker Man (*)
+17. Real World (*)
+18. Acoustic Song (*)
+19. No Way Out...
+Conitued (*)
+20. Midnight Jam (*)
+21. Man of Sorrows (*)
+22. Ballad of Mutt (*)
+23. Re-Entry (*)
+24. I'm in a Band With an Italian Drummer (*)
+25. Jerusalem (Live) (*)
+26. Voices of Crube (*)
+27. Dracula (*)

+(*) tracks appear on bonus CD version

+### "Tyranny of Souls" 2005, Heavy Metal

+1. Mars Within (Intro) 01:29
+2. Abduction 03:50
+3. Soul Intruders 03:52
+4. Kill Devil Hill 05:07
+5. Navigate the Seas of the Sun 05:51
+6. River of No Return 05:13
+7. Power of the Sun 03:29
+8. Devil on a Hog 04:01
+9. Believil 04:50
+10. A Tyranny of Souls 05:47

+### "Bruce Dickinson Alive [Box-Set]" 2005, Heavy Metal

+### "Anthology [3DVD]" 2006, Heavy Metal

 ## Отношения с другими группами